junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "I guess not."
 The thin white fog fluctuates, dissipating and reemerging on the edge like the rhythms of sea waves, like a human breathing.
 "What should I call you then?"

-"Dean," Dean says easily, clenching and unclenching his hand.
+"Dean," Dean says easily, motioning to his right hand, clenching it in the gesture of shaking hands.
 "I would shake your hands if you are not... you know."

 The ghost nods understandably.
 "It's okay.
 Hello, Dean."